BoxingP/ansible-python-lambda/README.md

 1. Run `ansible-galaxy install -r requirements.yaml`.
 It will install roles included in `requirements.yaml`.

-1. Run `ansible-playbook playbook.yaml`.
-It will create a Cloudformation stack in your AWS account called `my-lambda-function` that runs the example Lambda function.
+1. Run `ansible-playbook playbook.yaml --extra-vars "email_address=your_email_address"`.
+It will create a Cloudformation stack in your AWS account called `start-stop-instance` that runs the example Lambda function.

 Reference